Installation¶

 configure the compilation files, locate libraries, and write the

-makefiles that will perform the actual compilations.
+makefiles that will perform the actual compilation.
 If required

 libraries are missing, CMake will report a corresponding error